Zur deutschen Version.

 M-x tags-search

-then EMACS tries to open a so called TAGS file in that directory.
+then Emacs tries to open a so called TAGS file in that directory.
 If the TAGS file is not in the same directory, then you could supply a relative or absolute path.
-Then EMACS asks you a search pattern.
+Then Emacs asks you a search pattern.

 M-,